CamiloLizarazoB/colmena-technical-test/README.md

 yarn --version
 ```

-Next you have run with
+Them you have run with

 ```bash
 yarn dev